sparksammy/CallieNaps_Blue/README.md

 # CallieNaps_Blue
 "The best way to hax is to think simple, yet outside the box at the same time." --Samuel Lord

+Note: Made for macOS, and made for building on Ubuntu WSL.